redis/redis-doc/topics/ARM.md

 # Redis on ARM

-Since the Redis 4.0 version (currently in release candidate state) Redis supports the ARM processor, and the Raspberry Pi, as a main platform, exactly like it happens for Linux/x86.
+Since the Redis 4.0 version (currently in release candidate state) Redis supports the ARM processor in general, and the Raspberry Pi specifically, as a main platform, exactly like it happens for Linux/x86.
 It means that every new release of Redis is tested on the Pi environment, and that we take this documentation page updated with information about supported devices and information.
 While Redis already runs on Android, in the future we look